confetti-clj/confetti/README.md

 1. Switch **Origin** Protocol Policy to "HTTP Only" (This setting can no longer be changed manually but Cloudfront defaults to the right setting if the Origin is an S3 Website endpoint.)
 1. Switch **Behavior** Viewer Protocol Policy to "Redirect HTTP to HTTPS"

+> **Note** If you end up getting 504 errors when requesting assets
+> from your Cloudfront distribution double check you're really using
+> the website endpoint as origin.
+The Origin Protocol policy **must
+> be** "HTTP Only" as a result of using the website endpoint.

 ##### Enable Gzipping

 - Edit **Behavior**, set "Compress Objects Automatically" to "Yes"